AMIGO: a Data-Driven Calibration of the JWST Interferometer: The Effective Detector Model

 This recurrent processes is visualised in Figure~\ref{fig:edm_flow}, showing how the dynamical kernels are generated and applied.
 Figure~\ref{fig:edm} shows the various steps in the process.
 It presents the resulting pixel distortions and dynamic kernels as produced from an example input charge realisation.
 It also shows the final effect on the final measured \ac{psf} and how the charge bleeds between neighbours around the brightest pixels in the detector.

 The embedded \ac{cnn} in the non-linear ramp model is small with a simple architecture.
 Given that the charge bleeding between pixels is dominated by the electric field between each pixel, the input charge array is first convolved with 16 different spatial gradient kernels which are then fed to the \ac{cnn}.
 These kernels are kept static and not trained.
 The \ac{cnn} employs a total of 3 convolutional layers of width 16, followed by a final layer of width 12, and relu activations.
 All layers use a 3$\times$3 kernel size and do not use bias terms, giving a total of 8150 parameters --- very small in the context of modern deep-learning.
 This structure is shown in Figure~\ref{fig:edm_flow}.

+The recurrent and convolutional structures of the model were chosen to emulate the physical processes governing the \ac{bfe}.
+Recurrent and convolutional networks behave as differential equations, encoding the temporal and spatial dynamics respectively.
+The \ac{cnn} depth was chosen to constrain the receptive field (the area of influence of a pixel a single step) to 7 pixels, and width of the layers were chosen ad-hoc, seeking to minimise the network complexity.
+Similarly, the number of recursions steps was chosen ad-hoc to reduce the model evaluation time while still able to accurately emulate the physical processes.

-The choice to avoid biases ensures that the \ac{nn} returns zero migration for an input array with zero charge, matching the inductive bias of our problem since zero charge results in zero electric field gradients and no charge bleeding.
+The choice to avoid biases in the layers ensures that the \ac{nn} returns zero migration for an input array with zero charge, matching the inductive bias of our problem since zero charge results in zero electric field gradients and no charge bleeding.
 This further aids training as the \ac{cnn} does not need to learn that no charge results in no bleeding.
 The 12 output channels of the final layer are the 2D polynomial distortion coefficients which are used to generate the normalised convolution kernels used to transport charge into each pixel.
 This hybrid model approach demonstrates the power that is gained by offloading the known physics to an encompassing forwards model that is able to provide both high-quality inputs and later transformations to outputs, while leaving the complex or unknown physics to a learned component.

+This construction of a data-driven model of the \ac{bfe} proves highly effective, but warrants careful examination in light of potentially spurious signals, particularly in the context of exoplanetary science.
+The hybrid approach of combining a forwards model with a \ac{nn} enables outputs to be restricted to those consistent with the known physics, an outcome not commonly found within either physics-informed or traditional \ac{ml} approaches.
+Standard practice in \ac{ml} is to allow a \ac{nn} to learn the physical laws that govern a system, or to penalise outputs that do not obey them.
+While often successful, such models remain capable of producing non-physical or invalid predictions, which is a potentially major failure mode in fields that rely on minute signals obscured by various noise sources (i.e. exoplanetary detection and characterisation).